bingis-khan/KindaC/README.md

     # In Haskell, it just works.
 Make it like Haskell.
   ```
-- Further simplify unification (make it Monoidal? find some algorithm, which enables me to make Subst composable)

 ## thoughts???
 - should I make a separate datatype for each annotation? or should I parse them later and check if they are correct?